RTann95/HotelManagement/README.md

 (or `brew services start cockroach --insecure --host=localhost` to run it in the background (just remember to `brew services stop cockroach` when you're done)).
 2. Run `./start.sh` to compile and run the server.
-3. Curl the server via `localhost:9000`.
+3. Curl the server via `curl localhost:9000/ping`.

 You can see a CockroachDB Dashboard hosted [here](http://localhost:8080).